The Professional Negligence Law Review: Austria

-Austrian civil law differentiates between material and non-material damages.
-Material damages can be quantified (e.g., property damages).
-Non-material damages, on the other hand, generally cannot and, therefore, require a quantification process.
+Austrian civil law differentiates between material and non-material damage.
+Material damage can be quantified (e.g., property damage).
+Non-material damage, on the other hand, generally cannot and, therefore, require a quantification process.
 An example is compensation for pain suffered by the injured person as a result of the injury: usually, 'day rates' are used, which are classified into mild, moderate and severe pain.
 The number of day rates results from the duration and intensity of the pain, which are usually determined by experts.

 Access to the profession and conduct of the profession is governed by the Austrian Lawyers' Act, the lawyer's professional code of conduct, the Civil Code and the lawyer's Disciplinary Statute.
-Membership to the respective regional bar association is compulsory.
+Membership of the applicable regional Bar association is compulsory.

 Every lawyer is obliged to obtain and maintain liability insurance.
 The compulsory minimum insurance sum is €400,000 (for each insured event); for law firms in the form of an LLC or a lawyer-partnership whose sole general partner is an LLC, the compulsory minimum insurance sum is €2.4 million.
 The regional bar associations provide a further level of liability insurance for large-volume claims.
 Lawyers are permitted to limit the liability for damages to the minimum sum insured in a written agreement with their clients; limitations are, for example, provided in the template General Terms and Conditions issued by the bar association.

 Lawyers are obliged to conduct mandates undertaken by them in accordance with the law and to represent the rights of their clients with loyalty and conscientiousness.
-They do not, however, owe the success of the proceedings, but only professional advice and representation of their clients.
+They do not, however, guarantee the success of the proceedings, rather only professional advice and representation of their clients.

-The body of case law on damage claims against lawyers includes such mainstays as missed deadlines, (non-) delivery of monies or documents by lawyers acting as trustees, failure to take the interests of the counterparty into account where the counterparty has no legal representation, failure to adequately investigate facts, and the failure to warn about specific legal or factual risks.
+The body of case law on damages claims against lawyers includes such mainstays as missed deadlines, delivery or non-delivery of monies or documents by lawyers acting as trustees, failure to take the interests of the counterparty into account where the counterparty has no legal representation, failure to adequately investigate facts and the failure to warn about specific legal or factual risks.
 Many cases are settled by professional liability insurance without recourse to the courts.